-If a proposed project is located on Tłįcho or Délįnę lands but does not require a Type A or B permit, the potential applicant must contact the Tłįcho Government or the Délįnę Got'įnę Government, respectively, to determine whether a Type C permit might be required (see Appendix B for contact information).
+If a proposed project is located on Tłįchǫ or Délįnę lands but does not require a Type A or B permit, the potential applicant must contact the Tłįchǫ Government or the Délįnę Got'įnę Government, respectively, to determine whether a Type C permit might be required (see Appendix B for contact information).

-If a proposed project will be taking place in both non-federal and federal areas, only one permit is required because the MVLUR regulate the use of both non-federal and federal lands in the Mackenzie Valley.
+If a proposed project will be taking place in both non-federal and federal areas (including on private or settlement lands within these areas), only one permit is required because the MVLUR regulate the use of both non-federal and federal lands in the Mackenzie Valley.
 In general, the land use permitting process is the same for these types of projects; however, the permit may have conditions that are specific to each area (e.g., security).

 In all cases, potential applicants should consider whether a water licence application is also required.
-For more information about when a water licence is required, please see the MVLWB Guide to the Water Licensing Process.
+For more information about when a water licence is required, please see the LWB Guide to the Water Licensing Process.

-5 Roads are not included in this list, because roads that meet the definition set out in the MVLUR do not require a permit (see Definitions and Acronyms section); however, construction of roads that do not meet this definition may require a permit.
+&lt;sup>5 Roads are not included in this list, because roads that meet the definition set out in the MVLUR do not require a permit (see Definitions and Acronyms section); however, construction of roads that do not meet this definition may require a permit.
 Applicants should contact LWB staff for assistance in determining whether a permit is required.

-6 Not all activities set out in sections 4 and 5 or the MVLUR are allowed under the Territorial Parks Act and the Protected Areas Act.
+&lt;sup>6 Not all activities set out in sections 4 and 5 or the MVLUR are allowed under the Territorial Parks Act and the Protected Areas Act.
 Applicants are encouraged to contact the GNWT to discuss proposed projects located in territorial parks or protected areas.

-7 For non-federal areas, GNWT-Lands has been delegated certain powers, duties, and functions under the MVRMA through the Delegation Instrument with respect to securities and the designation of Inspectors for permits.
+&lt;sup>7 For non-federal areas, GNWT-ECC has been delegated certain powers, duties, and functions under the MVRMA through the Delegation Instrument with respect to securities and the designation of Inspectors for permits.

-8 See MVLWB Reference Bulletin: Split-Interest Projects.
+&lt;sup>8 See LWB Reference Bulletin: Split-Interest Projects.

-Applicants should note that water licences and land use permits issued by the Boards do not, in most cases, grant the licensee or permittee the legal right to access, occupy, or possess the land.
+Applicants should note that water licences and land use permits issued by the LWBs do not, in most cases, grant the licensee or permittee the legal right to access, occupy, or possess the land.
 Applicants must contact the appropriate landowner to obtain permission/authorization to access the lands (see Appendix B for contact information for landowners).

-2.1.
-Activities That Require a Land Use Permit
+2.1 Activities That Require a Land Use Permit